wp-plugins/simple-buttons-creator/README.txt

 = How can I contact you for some issues regarding the plugin? =

-You can contact me either through [GitHub issues page](https://github.com/robbychen/simple-buttons-creator/issues "GutHub issues page") or the WordPress support forum for this plugin at https://wordpress.org/support/plugin/[@todo  Place the plugin name here once I upload the plugin to the WP repo and confirm the plugin name].
+You can contact me either through [GitHub issues page](https://github.com/robbychen/simple-buttons-creator/issues "GutHub issues page") or the WordPress support forum for this plugin at https://wordpress.org/support/plugin/simple-buttons-creator/.

 == Screenshots ==